 KEF launched the original LS50 as an anniversary celebration back in 2012.
-These standmounters proved a huge success, so much so that they have continued in production pretty much untouched since then.
+These standmounters proved a huge success, so much so that they have continued in production pretty much untouched until 2021.

-Nine years is a long run by any standards, but it was made possible by a combination of sound quality, build and aesthetics that remains highly appealing today.
-That hasn’t stopped the company’s engineers from having a fresh look, however, and the result is the LS50 Meta we have on test here.
+Nine years is a long run by any standards, but it was made possible by a combination of sound quality, build and aesthetics that remained highly appealing.
+That didn't stop the company’s engineers from having a fresh look, however, and the result is the LS50 Meta we have on test here.

 The LS50 Meta don’t look any different from the LS50, and in many ways they aren’t.
 The company considered revising that beautifully made enclosure but concluded that little could be improved.